Cbonvieuxziz/PDI_ECL_2024/README.md

 $ npm run start
 ```

-to start the developpment server
+to start the development server